United Methodist Women

 Sisters in Christ

 In case you are wondering what that title stands for I will take the time to explain.
-We are a ChristCare Group which meets the first and third Sundays of the month in Fireside Room., after church at 11:45 to pray to laugh, to lift up each other and support one another, to look at the Bible more closely and apply it to our everyday lives.
+We are a ChristCare Group which meets every other Sunday after church at eleven forty five to pray to laugh, to lift up each other and support one another, to look at the Bible more closely and apply it to our everyday lives.

 We started with ten in our group and over the past year we have lost half of our group, do to moving, death, etc. So we are open to having new people come into our group and enjoy the benefits of what walking with Christ offers.
 We haven't met regularly through the summer because it is a busy time with vacations, etc.